kayquery/workbench/README.md

 ## A CLI to automate some simple tasks

-This CLI use the new library CommandLine from Microsoft, you can see the documentation here: https://learn.microsoft.com/en-us/dotnet/standard/commandline/
+This CLI uses the new library CommandLine from Microsoft, you can see the documentation here: https://learn.microsoft.com/en-us/dotnet/standard/commandline/

 ## Commands